TheDataDean/google-data-analytics-professional-capstone/README.md

 ## Processing

+I started in Excel because at this point I was following Google's instructions for completing the project.
 Within Excel I checked how many unique bike types there are (3) then created a new column for ride length and another for the day of week that each trip started.
 I also deleted start_station_id and end_station_id because the id's are in various different formats and a quick check showed that there are no spelling variations in station names so they can be used as unique identifiers for each station.
 Since the data is spread out across 12 separate workbooks I used a macro to edit them:

 ``` vba
 Sub google_cyclistic()